“All problems become smaller when you confront them instead of dodging them.”

 What kind of issues Facebook Debugger solves?

 You know those situations where you share something on Facebook and the image won’t show up?
 Or is too small?
 Or the post comes with the image, but it’s the wrong one?
+Maybe, you’ve changed the image but the old one keeps popping up?
 Well, all that you can fix with the Facebook link debugger.
 And before you think it’s got something to do with your WordPress site, it’s not.
 Well, kind of, but I’ll explain that in just a bit 🙂

 The tool itself is straightforward to use and can come in handy in numerous situations so keep an eye on it.